ml6team/fondant-usecase-controlnet/src/README.md

 ## Running the pipeline

-This pipeline will generate prompts, retrieve urls of matching images in the laion dataset, download them and generate corresponding captions and segmentations.
+This pipeline will generate prompts, retrieve urls of matching images in the LAION dataset, download them and generate corresponding captions and segmentations.
 If you added the optional `write_to_hf_hub` component, it will write the resulting dataset to the HF hub.

-Fondant provides multiple runners to run our pipeline:
+Fondant provides different runners to run our pipeline.
-- A Docker runner for local execution
-- A Vertex AI runner for managed execution on Google Cloud
-- A Kubeflow Pipelines runner for execution anywhere

 Here we will use the local runner, which utilizes Docker compose under the hood.
+For an overview of all runners, check the [Fondant documentation](https://fondant.ai/en/latest/pipeline/#running-a-pipeline).

-The runner will first build the custom component and download the reusable components from the component hub.
+The runner will first download the reusable components from the component hub.
 Afterwards, you will see the components execute one by one.

 ```shell